Indian shares tumble as domestic COVID-19 cases shoot past 20 million

 “The shock of the first quarter is likely to carry on through the rest of the year and the impact on the GDP could be around one to three percentage points,” Shaun Roche, chief economist, Asia Pacific at S&P Global, told reporters, according to news agency NewsRise.

-Conglomerate Reliance Industries Ltd (RELI.NS) and top lender HDFC Bank Ltd (HDBK.NS) were the biggest drags on the benchmark indexes, falling 2.2% and 1.9%, respectively.
+Conglomerate Reliance Industries Ltd and top lender HDFC Bank Ltd were the biggest drags on the benchmark indexes, falling 2.2% and 1.9%, respectively.

-Metal shares (.NIFTYMET), which touched record highs earlier in the session on strong prices, ended 0.6% lower.
+Metal shares, which touched record highs earlier in the session on strong prices, ended 0.6% lower.

-The Nifty Pharma index (.NIPHARM) was the worst performer, dropping 2%, with drugmaker Cipla Ltd (CIPL.NS) shedding 3.5%.
+The Nifty Pharma index was the worst performer, dropping 2%, with drugmaker Cipla Ltd shedding 3.5%.

 Our Standards: The Thomson Reuters Trust Principles.